AMWL Collar Strategy

 - What is a collar on AMWL?

 - A collar on AMWL is the collar strategy applied to AMWL (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With AMWL stock trading near $7.56, the strikes shown on this page are snapped to the nearest listed AMWL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AMWL stock at $12.61 on the most recent close, the strikes shown on this page are snapped to the nearest listed AMWL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are AMWL collar max profit and max loss calculated?